 Denver Nuggets vs New Orleans Pelicans Injury Report

-The Denver Nuggets are hosting the New Orleans Pelicans Monday night after capping off a five-game road trip they went 2-3 on.
+The Denver Nuggets are hosting the New Orleans Pelicans on Wednesday night in the fourth and final meeting of their regular season series.

-This will be the third meeting between the two teams, which is currently split 1-1.
-The most recent meeting went in favor of the Nuggets in overtime with a final score of 132-129.
-Nikola Jokic led the way getting his ninth triple-double of the season, totaling 27 points, 13 rebounds, and 10 assists.
+The Nuggets currently hold the 2-1 lead in the season series, winning their most recent game with a final score of 125-113.
+Michael Porter Jr. led the team in scoring, totaling 36 points on 55/58/100 shooting splits.
+However, Nikola Jokic tallied another triple-double with 27 points.
+14 rebounds, and 10 assists.

-The Nuggets are coming into the game with four players listed on their injury report: Russell Westbrook, Vlatko Cancar, DaRon Holmes II, and Peyton Watson.
+The Nuggets are coming into the game with five players listed on their injury report: Aaron Gordon, Russell Westbrook, Vlatko Cancar, DaRon Holmes II, and Peyton Watson.
+Nikola Jokic is listed as available.

 Russell Westbrook is OUT with a left hamstring strain.

-Vlatko Cancar is out as he rehabs his left knee from surgery, DaRon Holmes II is out due to right Achilles tendon repair, and Peyton Watson is out with a right knee sprain.
+Vlatko Cancar is out due to rehab of his left knee from surgery, DaRon Holmes II is out with right Achilles tendon repair, and Peyton Watson is out with a right knee sprain.

-The Pelicans have six players listed on their injury report: Brandon Ingram, Dejounte Murray, Keion Brooks Jr., Jordan Hawkins, Herbert Jones, and Daniel Theis.
+The Pelicans have four players listed on their report: Brandon Ingram, Dejounte Murray, Herbert Jones, and Daniel Theis.

-Keion Brooks Jr. is out on his two-way contract, Jordan Hawkins is questionable with a non-covid illness, Herbert Jones is out with a right shoulder strain, and Daniel Theis is questionable with a right thumb sprain.
+Herb Jones is out with a right shoulder strain and Daniel Theis is questionable with a right thumb sprain.

 Related Articles